lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To copy text select it with the mouse or :kbd:`Shift + arrow key` then press :kbd:`Control +C` or :menuselection:`Edit --> Copy`.
 To cut text select it first and then press :kbd:`Control +X` or :menuselection:`Edit --> Cut`.
 To paste text press :kbd:`Control +V` or :menuselection:`Edit --> Paste`.
 To paste with no formatting press :kbd:`Control + Alt + Shift+ V` or :menuselection:`Edit --> Paste Unformatted Text`.

 To change font color press the button that has a T with a drop on it and a red underline this will bring down several differenent colors you can change your text to a color you want.
+You can also change your font color threought the :guilabel:`Font --> Character` window.

 To make text superscript press the button with A and a smaller B located above it as if it in superscript.
 To make text subscript press the button that is an A with a smaller B located slightly below it.